simonw/shot-scraper/docs/javascript.md

   --bypass-csp                    Bypass Content-Security-Policy
-  --auth-password TEXT            Password for HTTP Basic authentication --auth-username TEXT            Username for HTTP Basic authentication --help                          Show this message and exit.
+  --auth-password TEXT            Password for HTTP Basic authentication --auth-username TEXT            Username for HTTP Basic authentication --init-script TEXT              JavaScript to run as a page init script,
+                                  before the page's own scripts run.
+Can be passed more than once.
+  --help                          Show this message and exit.
 ```
 <!-- [[[end]]] -->